-Ratio Chart first/last hour and one-half (1⁄2) of each day only:
+• Ratio Chart first/last hour and one-half (1/2) of each day only:

-tado onari instrust riodi and one-hair (72) or each day only.

-Age of Children Adult: Child Maximum
+Age of Children Adult: Child Ratio Maximum Group Size

-Ratio Group Size

 2 1⁄2 years - 5 years 1:10 10

 3 years - 12 years 1:15 15

 4 years - 12 years 1:20 20

-- Each child must be on roll in a defined group and assigned to that group with a specific caregiver(s). - Infants shall never be grouped with children older than thirty (30) months, and a separate area shall be provided for them. - Children shall not be promoted to a new group until required based upon the age and developmental needs of the child. - Groups, excluding infants & toddlers may be combined for short periods for a special activity of no more than sixty (60) minutes duration per day as long as adult: child ratios are met. - Each group must have a designated classroom with enough space for the entire group. - Child care centers shall provide written lesson plans for each group of children. - When more than twelve (12) children in first grade and above are present, a separate educator, group, space and program shall be provided for them. - Ratios can be relaxed during naptime and nighttime care but one (1) adult must be awake and supervising the children in each nap/sleeping area (infant/toddler ratios must be maintained). - .
-Ongoing training required in specific health and safety topics. - The director of a single site child care center shall be at least twenty-one (21) years of age. - The assistant director of a single child care center shall be at least eighteen (18) years of age. - Each group of children shall have at least one (1) educator present who has a high school diploma or equivalent. - The maximum number of children who may be present inside a physical space shall be determined in accordance with the minimum square footage requirements. - A minimum of thirty (30) square feet of useable indoor play space shall be provided for each child. - Each nap room shall contain a minimum of thirty (30) square feet of floor space per child. - Individual lockers or cubbies, separate hooks and shelves or other containers, placed so that children may reach them, shall be provided for each child's belongings. - In an infant or toddler room with more than one educator, each educator shall be responsible for providing consistent care for a specific infant(s)/toddler(s) which includes but is not limited to: planning, and record- keeping for the child, communication, general interaction with and routine care of the child. - Following the issuance of an annual license, a child care center may operate without an on-site director for a period of not more than sixty (80) days total within the licensing year.
+- Each child must be on roll in a defined group and assigned to that group with a specific educator(s). - Infants shall have a separate space and shall never be grouped with children older than thirty (30) months of age. - Children shall not be promoted to a new group until required based upon the age and developmental needs of the child. - Groups, excluding infants & toddlers, may be combined for short periods for a special activity no more than sixty (60) minutes per day as long as adult child ratios are met. - Each group shall have a designated classroom with enough space for the entire group. - Child care centers shall provide written lesson plans for each group of children. - When more than twelve (12) children in first grade and above are present, a separate educator, group, space and program shall be provided for them. - The maximum number of children who may be present inside a physical space shall be determined in accordance with the minimum square footage requirements. - A minimum of thirty (30) square feet of useable indoor play space shall be provided for each child. - Each nap room shall contain a minimum of thirty (30) square feet of floor space per child. - In an infant or toddler room with more than one educator, each educator shall be responsible for providing consistent care for a specific infant(s)/toddler(s) which includes but is not limited to: planning and record- keeping, communication, etc. - Following the issuance of a license, a child care center may operate without an on-site director for a period of not more than sixty (60) days total within the licensing year.